THIS CAFE LIFE

 Perfect for game day, cocktail parties, or coastal menus.
 Can be assembled ahead and baked just before serving.

-Other Recipes you might enjoy for a casual get-together
+Other Recipes for a casual get-together

 At This Café Life, transparency matters.
 We want you to know that some of the links on our website are affiliate links.
 This means that if you click on a link and book travel, buy a product, or sign up for a service, we may earn a small commission — at no extra cost to you.